apigee/apigee-config-maven-plugin/README.md

     mvn install -Ptest -Dusername=$ae_username -Dorg=testmyapi \
                          -Dauthtype=oauth -Dbearer=c912eu1201c -Dapigee.config.options=create

-**when using bearer token - please provide the username as well, as it is used for token validation**
+*NOTE: when using bearer token - please provide the username as well, as it is used for token validation*

 ### Passing the Refresh Token as a parameter
 If you would like to generate the refresh token outside of this plugin and provide it as a command line parameter, you can add the following: